A Hidden Home And Priceless City Amenity

 Stabilization efforts saved what was left of the main house, and also revealed the build-history of the home - a layer cake of additions, reconfigurations, and over-builds encasing an original one-room farmhouse at the center.
 An architectural plan was devised to showcase the vernacular construction as a kind of backdrop to the new interior spaces.
 The gallery is encased, floor and ceiling with the recovered history of the structure, while providing the flexibility of traditional white gallery wall display space.
 The resulting architecture is at once program space and historical exhibit.

 The facility includes an artist-in-residence (AIR) program with living quarters and art studio, a central gallery space, a small retail space, and a permanent exhibit.
-As the Architect of Record, we shepherded this project from initiation to final completion, and then into exhibit fabrication and installation.
+As the Architect of Record, Byron shepherded this project from initiation to final completion, and then into exhibit fabrication and installation.
+Byron enjoyed working closely with Boise City staff to deliver a facility capable of meeting the demands of an ambitious program.
 Future efforts to stabilize and conserve James’ artist shed (at the rear of the property), and Cozy Cottage trailer (not presently on-site) will be underway in 2018.
 Thanks to the forethought and commitment by the City of Boise, this site will continue to be a place in which art is created.

-We also designed and installed “The Material Life of James Castle” an exhibit in the Back Bedroom of the James Castle house.
-Click here for more information: (link)
+Byron also designed and installed “The Material Life of James Castle”, an exhibit in the Back Bedroom of the James Castle house.
+Click here for more information.

 James Castle House